Rubens Barrichello: Brawn GP (2009)

-At Spa, he qualified 4th, but suffered from anti-stall for the third time in 2009 and he found himself last, but missed the first lap crash which took out four drivers including teammate Button.
-While the safety car was out he pitted and changed strategy which enabled him to climb back up to 7th.
+At Spa, he qualified fourth, but suffered from anti-stall for the third time in 2009 and he found himself last, but missed the first lap crash which took out four drivers including teammate Button.
+While the safety car was out he pitted and changed strategy which enabled him to climb back up to seventh.
 During the last three laps the car had an engine oil leak, but he still managed to finish, before his car caught fire in the pit lane after the race.
-At Monza, he qualified 5th, despite carrying more fuel to try a different strategy with only one stop.
+At Monza, he qualified fifth, despite carrying more fuel to try a different strategy with only one stop.
 After passing Kovalainen at the start, Barrichello managed not to lose too much time, as he had the advantage of just one stop against Hamilton, Räikkönen and Sutil's two-stop strategy.
 By Hamilton's second pit stop, Button and Barrichello were running first and second.
 Hamilton tried to pressure Button by forcing his car, but on the last lap he crashed, giving third place to Räikkönen, and fourth to Sutil.
 Barrichello won the 11th race in his Formula One career, and gained more points on Button in their fight for the world title.

 In Singapore, he had to change his gearbox and take a five place grid penalty.
 During qualifying he crashed his car while in fifth place.
-As a result of Nick Heidfeld starting from the pitlane, Barrichello would start 9th and finished sixth, while Button finished fifth.
+As a result of Nick Heidfeld starting from the pitlane, Barrichello would start ninth and finished sixth, while Button finished fifth.
 In Japan, he originally qualified 5th, but was given a five place grid penalty for failing to slow down during a yellow flag situation near the end of Q2 when Sébastien Buemi crashed.
 He was on course to finish fifth with Button behind, which would have been enough for Brawn GP to clinch the Constructors' Championship, but a safety car period in the closing stages of the race for Jaime Alguersuari's crash meant that Nico Rosberg and Heidfeld were able to stay out ahead and save fuel, dropping Barrichello to seventh.
 With Button finishing eighth, Barrichello closed the points deficit to fourteen and putting Brawn almost out of reach for the Constructors' title.

-In Brazil, Barrichello claimed pole in a rain-soaked, qualifying session with title rivals Button and Vettel down the order in 14th and 16th, respectively.
+In Brazil, Barrichello claimed pole in a rain-soaked, qualifying session with title rivals Button and Vettel down the order in fourteenth and sixteenth, respectively.
 A puncture cost Barrichello a chance of taking the title to the final race, as he failed to secure enough of an advantage over Button to do so.
 Button finished fifth to become champion.
-In Abu Dhabi he qualified and finished 4th.
+In Abu Dhabi he qualified and finished fourth.
 With Vettel winning the race, he secured second in the standings, with Barrichello finishing third in the championship with 77 points.